daemitus/terraform-provider-elasticstack/docs/resources/elasticsearch_cluster_settings.md

 # Resource: elasticstack_elasticsearch_cluster_settings

 Updates cluster-wide settings.
 If the Elasticsearch security features are enabled, you must have the manage cluster privilege to use this API.
-See, https://www.elastic.co/guide/en/elasticsearch/reference/current/cluster-update-settings.html
+See https://www.elastic.co/guide/en/elasticsearch/reference/current/cluster-update-settings.html

 ## Example Usage